AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 ## Environment

 AnyChart Export Server uses [PhantomJS](http://phantomjs.org/) which emulates a browser on the server (WebKit), runs our charts in it, gets SVG and converts it into \*.PNG, \*.JPG or \*.PDF files, using [Apache Batik](https://xmlgraphics.apache.org/batik/).
+Export to Excel uses [Apache POI](https://poi.apache.org/).
-Exporting to CSV, Excel, JSON and XML doesn't require PhantomJS, server serves only as an intermediary to allow file to be saved using a browser.
+Exporting to CSV, JSON and XML doesn't require PhantomJS, server serves only as an intermediary to allow file to be saved using a browser.
 AnyChart Export Server itself is a jar-file that runs using Java so it works Windows, Linux, MacOS or any other OS where Java is available.

 To run the AnyChart Export Server, do the following: